rjbobeles/pintask/README.md

 ## Container building

 In scenarios where a local container image registry is required, it is advised you run a local registry instance for docker `docker run -d -p 4300:5000 --name Registry registry:latest` to prevent incurring additional costs.
 In minikube's context, you can choose to build the image directly by assuming the docker-env in minikube.
-Rn ` eval $(minikube docker-env)` before building.
+Run ` eval $(minikube docker-env)` before building.
 No need to push the image.

 For building the images for the different services, run the following on the root directory of the repo.